River Ouse, Sussex

 In 1539, a new channel for the entrance to the river was cut through the shingle bar, and meadows flourished for a time, but flooding returned and meadows reverted to marshland.
 The engineer John Smeaton proposed a solution for the drainage of the valley in 1767, but it was only partly implemented.
 William Jessop surveyed the river in 1788, and produced proposals to canalise the upper river above Lewes, and to radically improve the lower river.
-The Proprietors of the River Ouse Navigation were created by Act of Parliament in 1790, and eventually built 19 locks, to enable boats to reach Upper Ryelands Bridge at Balcombe.
+The Proprietors of the River Ouse Navigation were created by act of Parliament, the River Ouse Navigation Act 1790 (30 Geo.
+3. c.
+52), and eventually built 19 locks, to enable boats to reach Upper Ryelands Bridge at Balcombe.
 Trustees and the Commissioners of the Lewes and Laughton Levels jointly managed the work on the lower river, and the agriculturalist John Ellman continued the progress while he was Expenditor for the Commissioners, which enabled 120-ton ships to reach Lewes by 1829.
 Navigation on the upper river could not compete with the railways, and all traffic had ceased by 1868.

 On the lower river, Newhaven became an important port and barge traffic continued using the river up to Lewes until the 1950s.
 Cross-Channel ferries still sail from the port.
 The river provides habitat for many varieties of fish, including unusually large sea trout that swim up the river to spawn in the higher tributaries.
 The Lewes Brooks area of the levels is a Site of Special Scientific Interest because of its wide variety of invertebrates.
-Walkers can follow the course of the river by using the Sussex Ouse Valley Way long distance footpath, and the Sussex Ouse Conservation Society promotes awareness of the navigation by publishing details of shorter walks.
+Walkers can follow the course of the river by using the Sussex Ouse Valley Way long-distance footpath, and the Sussex Ouse Conservation Society promotes awareness of the navigation by publishing details of shorter walks.
 The Sussex Ouse Restoration Trust is hoping to see navigation restored to the upper river, but this is not universally popular, as the Ouse and Adur Rivers Trust is opposed to the idea.